Introducing Spin 360! First 500 signups will get 25% off ||

 Did you know that the worldwide used car market will reach USD 2.67 trillion by 2030?
 (PRNewswire) And that it will expand at a CAGR of 6.1% from 2022 to 2030.
 Numerous opportunities, drivers, trends, and challenges will navigate the future of the car dealership landscape.
 This blog will cover all these nuances in great detail.
 Let’s dive in.

-What is the Future of Used Car Dealerships?
+What is the Future of Used Car Market?

-The future of used car dealerships will be a roller-coaster adventure.
+The future of used car market will be a roller-coaster adventure.
 Starting from technology, the rising tech advancements will pave the way for surged demand for used cars.
-Moreover, the ever-increasing use of AI and other digital functionalities will continue to do a makeover of the online buying experience and play pivotal roles.
+Moreover, the ever-increasing use of AI and other digital functionalities will continue to do a makeover of the online buying experience and play pivotal roles in the future of automotive industry.
 Besides, drivers like improved transparency between owners and buyers, and the introduction of certified used vehicle programs may bring in some positive transformations in future car dealerships.

-Moreover, there has been a noticeable trend in the last few years with regard to the growing adoption of used electric and hybrid cars.
+There has been a noticeable trend in the last few years with regard to the growing adoption of used electric and hybrid cars.
 The market is now experiencing the direct impact of the increased number of new Electric Vehicles (EVs) and hybrid cars that have been registered in recent years.
-Notably, countries in Europe such as Germany, the U.K., Spain, and Austria have observed substantial sales volumes of both petrol and electric/hybrid vehicles.

 Online sales channels have been one of the major drivers of used car consumption.
 While online automotive retailing currently represents a small proportion of total used car sales, this segment possesses substantial growth potential.
 Automotive dealers have started prioritizing building omnichannel dealerships.
 They are now revamping their websites for sales and marketing, directing potential buyers to physical showrooms to complete the purchase process.